Clotilda (slave ship): Finding the wreck

-On January 24, 2018, reporter Ben Raines claimed to have discovered the wreck of the Clotilda in the lower Mobile–Tensaw Delta, a few miles north of the city of Mobile.
-Record low tides, caused by a storm system that produced the January 2018 North American blizzard, had left parts of a wreck visible above the mud.
-Based on their preliminary review, a team of archeologists said, "based on the dimensions of the wreckage and its contents... the remnants were most likely those of the slave ship."
+In January 2018, reporter Ben Raines identified what was originally believed to be the wreckage of the Clotilda in the lower Mobile–Tensaw Delta, a few miles north of the city of Mobile.
+Record low tides, caused by a storm system that produced a blizzard, had left parts of a wreck visible above the mud.
 People in Africatown began to discuss what should be done with the wreckage if it was the Clotilda, and how best to tell their story.

-On March 5, 2018, Raines reported that the wreck he had discovered was not likely to be the Clotilda.
-Researchers had concluded the wreckage appeared to be "simply too big, with a significant portion hidden beneath mud and deep water".
+However, by March 2018, researchers determined that the wreckage discovered by Raines was not Clotilda.
+The National Park Service did designate the wreck that Raines discovered (of a ship almost twice as large as the Clotilda) as the Twelvemile Island Ship Graveyard Historical and Archaeological District.

 A few weeks later, Raines and a team from the University of Southern Mississippi returned to the river and performed the first survey of the 12 Mile Island section of the Mobile River.
 A week later, Raines and Monty Graham, head of Marine Sciences at the University of Southern Mississippi, explored several of the 11 wrecks identified in the survey, along with Joe Turner and a team from Underwater Works Dive Shop.
 On April 13, Ben Raines pulled up the first piece of Clotilda to see the light of day in 160 years.
 The coordinates and survey data were shared with the Alabama Historical Commission, which hired Search Inc., to verify the find.
 The discovery was kept secret for a year, until the verification process was complete.

 On May 22, 2019, the Alabama Historical Commission announced that the wreckage of the Clotilda had been found.